 A permit cannot be granted to vary the Mandatory Requirements in Tables 4 and 5 to this Schedule.

 The following design outcomes and design requirements apply to an application to construct a building or construct or carry out works.

-Table 1: Urban structure
+Table 1: Urban Structure